 - Breastfeeding at least 8 times in a 24-hour period

 - Breastfeeding for 10 minutes or more in a rhythmic suck/swallow/pause/suck pattern

-- Not displaying any feeding cues after a feed
+- Not displaying hunger cues

 - Making an appropriate number of wet diapers and stools.
 If your infant is not stooling by day 5, you should notify your child’s primary care provider.